vancluever/terraform-provider-acme/.github/ISSUE_TEMPLATE/provider-bugs-feature-requests-questions.md

 This provider integrates [lego](https://github.com/go-acme/lego) and ultimately uses its exported primitives in a Terraform context.
 A large number of the issues submitted to this repository are actually issues related to lego, particularly its DNS providers.

-Before you submit an issue, especially if it is DNS provider related, please attempt to reproduce the issue with [lego's CLI tool](https://go-acme.github.io/lego/installation/) and submit an issue there if at all possible.
+Before you submit an issue, especially if it is DNS provider related, please attempt to reproduce the issue with [lego's CLI tool](https://go-acme.github.io/lego/installation/).
+Please read our [instructions](https://github.com/vancluever/terraform-provider-acme/blob/master/docs/lego.md) on submitting a lego issue if you need to.

 DNS provider-related issues that are not very specifically related to how this provider interacts with lego will more than likely be closed with a referral back to lego.